Frequently Asked Questions

 Q: Do I take anything home with me?

-A: You take a nice diploma suitable for framing home with you.
-In addition, all courses provide you with a detailed workbook.
+A: All courses provide you with a detailed workbook and a certificate of completion.
 In several courses you will build a small project to take with you.

 Q: Do I receive a workbook?